A quick tutorial on how to Install LAMP on Ubuntu.

 Step 3 – Installing MySQL

-Now we are also going to secure our installation:
+Now we are also going to run through the installer.

 sudo mysql_secure_installation